GirishKolhe/robotframework_theautomatedtester-ui/README.md

 > Objective of this repo is to provide a very simple automation code base for a web based application using open source framework.

 # Project : theautomatedtester-ui
-> The automation framwork uses robot framework.
+> The automation framwork uses python based open source robot framework.
 It uses best practices of automation.
-Ready to plug in deployment pipeline
+Ready to plug in to continuous test pipeline

 ## Highlights
 ```
 > Robot framework folder strcture
-> Uses best practices such as
+> Uses best practices to name few as follows
->	commandline execution and parameters such as browser is passed from commandline
+	commandline execution and parameters such as browser is passed from commandline
->	externalization of locators (similar to object repository) and contansts
+	externalization of locators (similar to object repository) and contansts
->	modularization (keywords and test cases)
+	modularization (keywords and test cases)
 ```

 ## How to execute